doriordan/MCP-Coding-Insights/README.md

-# Coding Session Reporter
+# MCP Coding Insights

-Lightweight MCP server for querying and reporting on your agentic coding sessions across potentially multiple projects and sessions.
+Lightweight MCP server for obtaining insights into your agentic coding sessions across potentially multiple projects and sessions.

 Initially this tool supports only Claude Code.